ddmitov/perl-executing-browser/README.md

 * Themable - a common CSS theme for both static and dynamic pages can be configured from configuration file or selected using a special URL.
 * Rebrandable - program icon can be changed without recompilation, user agent can also be changed.
 * 100% of the browser screen area are dedicated to HTML, CSS and JavaScript interfaces.
-* Multi-window application with normal or frameless windows in resizable, fixed size or fullscreen mode.
+* Multi-window application with resizable, fixed size or fullscreen mode windows.

 ## Possible Applications